 An email marketing sales funnel is a five-stage process prospects go through to help turn them into loyal clients and brand advocates:

-Your goal is to use email to support these natural stages, so leads can organically progress from one stage to the next.
+Your goal is that you and other B2B marketers use email to support these natural stages, so leads can organically progress from one stage to the next.

 For example, during the awareness phase, best practice is to send mostly informational emails.
 During the consideration phase, utilize personalization more heavily and lean into the benefits of your offerings.
 The conversion phase is when it’s appropriate to apply pressure with urgency, promotions and hard pitches.
 Creating your newsletters and drip campaigns around this funnel strategy will help drive the best results.